-Version 5 is the first full global event dataset, and consists of the data for the whole World between 1989 and 2015, including cases such as Iraq, Colombia, Pakistan, Afghanistan and India.
+Version 17.1 is the second version of the GED full global event dataset, and consists of the data for the whole World between 1989 and 2016, including cases such as Iraq, Colombia, Pakistan, Afghanistan and India.
 Data for Syria is not included in the current version - as data collection processes and procedures at this level of disaggregation did not yield a product releasable at this time with the same level of consistency and clarity as other GED data.